zeta-chain/network-athens3/docs/start_here.md

 pkill zetacored
 ```

+If you are an Observer Signer Validator you must leave zetacored running and move onto the next step.

 ## Phase 3: TSS Keygen (zetaclientd)

 This phase applies to **Observer/Signer Validators only**.
 Most operators are `core